 Undersquare canbodies are jaming before / in the tooling

-- Check the blanc cutting tolerances and blank squareness.
+- Check the blank cutting tolerances and blank squareness.

 - Adjust the rollformer (roller shaft clearance and spring pressure) according to the manual.